Arca/Documentation

 Configuration File

 Configuration is stored at ~/.arca/config.json.
-Each profile contains an API base URL, default realm, and optional API key.
+Each profile contains an API base URL, optional portal URL for browser auth, default realm, and optional API key.

 json